 Parental controls for mobile phones

 Many mobile phones now let you go onto the internet at the touch of a button.
-This guide will show you how to fi nd information to help keep children safe online when using a mobile phone.
+This guide explains more about mobile internet safety and shows you how to find information to keep your children safe online.

 - All mobile phone providers offer free parental control services which limit the content children can access via the mobile network to items suitable for under 18s.
 However, they may not always be automatically switched on.
 Check with your service provider that the parental control settings are switched on, and ask for them to be switched on if they are not.
 This is particularly important if the phone was used by an adult before.